-Child-friendly information will be provided to ensure children understand about their safety and protection and feel comfortable about speaking to someone if they have any concerns.
+Child friendly information will be provided to children to ensure children understand about safety and protection and feel comfortable speaking to someone if they have any concerns.
 Children will be made aware of an independent adult to whom they can refer any concerns.
-Children will be encouraged to say at any time what they find acceptable and unacceptable in the way they are approached by adult or other young people.
+They will be encouraged to say at any time what they find acceptable and unacceptable in the way they are approached by an adult or other young people.